G-Emmen/G-Emmen.github.io/docs/contact.md

 ---
 layout: post
-title: Contact
+title: Contact Information
 ---

-Contact - Under Construction
+Here are some good ways to reach out and connect.